junzis/kerberossdr/README.md

 # KerberosSDR Lite

-This a fork of [rtlsdrblog/kerberossdr](https://github.com/rtlsdrblog/kerberossdr), with web modules removed.
-It also changes the Qt envrioment from Qt4 to Qt5.
+This a fork of [rtlsdrblog/kerberossdr](https://github.com/rtlsdrblog/kerberossdr).These are some of the significant changes:

+- Removed the web related modules.
+- Changed from Qt4 to Qt5.
+- Driver from [rtlsdrblog/rtl-sdr-kerberos](https://github.com/rtlsdrblog/rtl-sdr-kerberos) is integrated.
+(No need to install this customized driver to the system, which had compatibility problems)

 ## Installation

-[Optional] deactivate conda environment if enabled:
+## Deactivate `conda` environment

+This is **important** since the `conda` has an encapsulated C complier, C library environment, and python libraries

+If is enabled, deactivate use the following command.

 ```
 conda deactivate